OpenFileDialog

 }

-After applying the OpenFileDialog's DialogTemplate property to the new class, the resulting popup will look like this:
+After applying the OpenFileDialog's DialogTemplate property to the new class, the result looks like this:

 Last updated